 Barry Silbert

-In the latest updates, the news site laid off 45% of its workforce in August 2023 as it prepares for its acquisition.
-Sources stipulate that CoinDesk will be selling at over $100 million.
-The issue leading to this sale is the ongoing problems at DCG.
+The news site laid off 45% of its workforce in August 2023 as it prepared for its acquisition.
+The issue leading to this sale was the ongoing problems at DCG.
 Despite the worrying news, the site ensured the entire CoinDesk staff knew beforehand through emails.

 Foundry

-Since its launch in 2022, DCG has injected approximately $100 million into the project.
+Foundry is another addition to the DCG family.
+It has provided miners with crypto-mining equipment and helped with mining-related activity since 2022.
 Its mission is to provide its customers with tools to help them develop a decentralized infrastructure for the future.
 Foundry achieves this by providing funds for equipment purchase, advising on mining endeavors, and availing staking and mining opportunities.

 Luno